Guidance

 In criminal proceedings for sexual crimes, it is important to consider the following:

 • although the Ecuadorean Law sets out exact times for all investigation stages and legal procedures, in practice these deadlines are not strictly met.
 Cases can take years to come to trial, as the Ecuadorean court system is very slow due to workload issues.
 The length of the trial itself can also vary depending on the complexity.
-If you have not heard anything from the court for some time, you will have the right to raise officially your concerns over unacceptable delays in a judicial process, or to formally request information from the Ecuadorean authorities through your lawyer or through the British Consulate, depending on the circumstances.
+If you have not heard anything from the court for some time, you will have the right to raise your concerns officially over unacceptable delays in a judicial process, or to formally request information from the Ecuadorean authorities through your lawyer or through the British Embassy, depending on the circumstances.

-• as of 15 February 2018, crimes of sexual nature, involving children and adolescents, are imprescriptible (‘imprescriptibles’), meaning that there is no longer any time limit to make a formal report, nor enforcing sentences on the assailant/s.
+• as of 15 February 2018, crimes of sexual assault nature, involving children and adolescents, are imprescriptible (‘imprescriptibles’), meaning that there is no longer any time limit to make a formal report, nor enforcing sentences on the assailant/s.

 • you have the right to be kept informed of the current status of your case, and about the dates on which the different hearings and proceedings will be held, even when you are back in the UK.
 In principle, any correspondence will be sent to the email address you provide to the prosecutor/court.
+The British Embassy can also be copied into any correspondence if you wish.

 • if you change your mind about pressing charges, or you are not sure if you want to continue to be involved in a legal process, you must notify your decision to the prosecutor through your lawyer.
 However, the Prosecution Office (‘Fiscalia’) has the obligation to investigate the case and continue with the legal process, regardless of whether or not the victim is still involved in the process.